 A student on academic probation will be required to limit his/her course load to a maximum of 14 credit hours while on probation.
-An accepted transfer student entering with a grade point average below 2.0000 is subject to the 14 credit hour limit.
-Exceptions may be granted by the Vice President, Academics.
+Accepted transfer students entering with a grade point average below 2.0000 are subject to the 14 credit hour limit.
+Exceptions may be granted by the Vice President of Academics.